thegrumpygator/GetDataProject/readme.md

 ### Prerequisites
 The UCI HAR data must be in the working directory.
-It can be obtained from `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip`
+It can be obtained from `https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip` It should then be unzipped to your working directory such that the folder `UCI HAR Dataset` is in your working directory.

 This script was developed in R v3.1.3 64-bit for MS Windows.